30 Brilliant Books About Sisters and Bonds of Sisterhood

 Camille is an orphan who must use magic to transform pieces of metal into money in order to buy food for her sister.
 But when the magic starts to fail, Camille must use dark magic to transform herself into a baroness in the court of Louis the 16th.

 Soon, the dark magic takes its toll and Camille must make a choice between reality and magic.
 When revolution erupts, Camille must determine how to survive.
+This YA historical fiction is a great one.

 When it comes to YA Fantasy books, this one is a classic.
 The story begins with letters from Scarlett to Legend, the leader of Caraval- a game played once a year in a far-off destination.